dr-mushtaq/Academic-writing/Research Paper/Writing Problem Statements.md

 Which usage patterns most strongly influence academic achievement?

+# 🔍 Another Example (Very Simple One)

+Topic: Water Pollution Awareness

+Problem:
+Residents of Karachi face increased waterborne diseases, but awareness about clean water practices is low.

+Research Question:
+What factors influence awareness of safe water practices among Karachi residents?

+Design:
+A qualitative study using interviews with 30 households.

+Impact:
+Will guide public health departments in designing better awareness campaigns.

 # Research questions within your problem

 - The first stage of writing your research problem statement involves formulating your questions in a meaningful way.
 In the context of important questions, we are looking for things that many readers across different disciplines find to be interesting.
 But at the same time, set your question within your field.